mfonofm/portfolio/README.md

 # portfolio
-A collection of some of the websites I've built in 2018
+A collection of some of the commercial projects I've built